Several weeks into lockdown, we are hanging on in there, with no idea how things will pan out in the short or long term.

 Practices that calm the nervous system go a long way in preparing us for the deeper inner practice, self-regulation and realisation that unveils shraddha.
 Breath awareness, pranayama, yoga nidra and restorative yoga are supportive.

-Collectively, these practices enable us to go beyond the habitual mind - and its rushing into the future or ruminating on the past - in order to be able to see it clearly and to be in the present moment.
-So, when our thoughts start racing - together with our heart rate - and we begin to worry, become anxious or create imagined scenarios, we're able to recognise that this is happening and to gently bring ourselves back to a place of steadiness and expansiveness in the present moment.
+Collectively, these practices enable us to go beyond the habitual mind – and its rushing into the future or ruminating on the past – in order to be able to see it clearly and to be in the present moment.
+So, when our thoughts start racing – together with our heart rate – and we begin to worry, become anxious or create imagined scenarios, we’re able to recognise that this is happening and to gently bring ourselves back to a place of steadiness and expansiveness in the present moment.
 The latter often begins with feeling sensations in the body, or something as simple as feeling our feet on the ground.

 In this way, fear is actually its own route to shraddha and to freedom from it.
 It is the pathway between knowing and being comfortable with not knowing.